Authorised use of the FAIRWILD® word mark and/or design mark

 Licensees must declare their sales of products containing FairWild-certified ingredients by submitting a turnover declaration form.
 This is carried out annually, in January.
 A license fee is calculated by the FairWild Foundation based on the turnover declaration.

-Derogations from the Labelling Rules must be agreed with FairWild Foundation on a case-by-case basis, as outlined in the Derogation Policy for the Labelling Rules.
+Deviation from the Labelling Rules must be agreed with FairWild Foundation on a case-by-case basis, as outlined in the Derogation Policy for the Labelling Rules.

 There are two categories of FairWild Labelling with different on-product claims, each indicating the content of FairWild certified ingredients in the final product.